galliaproject/gallia-core/README.md

   .rename   ('foo ~> 'FOO)
 ```

-## Single vs Multiple objects
+## Single vs Multiple entities

- _Gallia_ does not necessarily expect its elements ("objects") to come in multiples, it is capable of processing them as individuals.
+ _Gallia_ does not necessarily expect its elements ("entities") to come in multiples, it is capable of processing them as individuals.

  Example of going from one to the other, then back:
 ```scala